 Austin International Airport (AUS) West Gate Expansion

-The West Gate Expansion at the Austin-Bergstrom International Airport in Texas adds three new gates and enhanced passenger amenities to accommodate the growing passenger and operational support needs of one of the busiest airports in the United States.
+The West Gate Expansion at the Austin-Bergstrom International Airport (AUS) expanded the capacity and enhanced passenger amenities to improve passenger experience and enhance the operational support needs of one of the busiest airports in the United States.

-A central feature of the expansion is the intricate steel truss system that establishes both architectural character and structural performance of the new mezzanine roof.
+A central feature of the West Gate Expansion is the intricate roof truss system that establishes both architectural character and structural performance of the mezzanine roof.
 CAST CONNEX cast steel components were specified throughout the roof system, combining standardized and custom connectors to deliver precise, efficient, and constructible truss connections.

 The use of field-pinned and field-bolted CAST CONNEX components minimized tolerance-related fit-up issues, improved that structural integrity of slender tubular connections, and provided an easily constructable visually expressive roof structure.